-Give your hands the spa treatment with an at-home nail soak using coconut oil.
+- Try a nail soak: Give your hands the spa treatment with an at-home nail soak using coconut oil.
 This will deeply moisturize your skin while softening cuticles.
 Wrap hands in hot towels after, and then be sure to moisturize with lotion or cream.
-"My cuticle cream, The Cure, includes patented raspberry stem cell extract, red algae, shea butter, sodium hyaluronate, and vitamins A, C, and E. This luxurious cream instantly relieves dry cuticles as it repairs and protects.
+"My cuticle cream, The Cure ($24), includes patented raspberry stem cell extract, red algae, shea butter, sodium hyaluronate, and vitamins A, C, and E. This luxurious cream instantly relieves dry cuticles as it repairs and protects.
 Apply as often as needed," says Lippmann.

 If you notice any signs of mild infection (inflammation, redness, pain, etc.), you may still be able to treat your hangnail with any of the aforementioned home remedies.
 But if symptoms are severe or include an abscess, pus, or fever, it's best to consult a doctor.